 J. Disciplinary Records

 The Charter School shall maintain records of all student suspensions and expulsions at the Charter School.
-Such records shall be made available to the upon request.
+Such records shall be made available to the authorizer upon request.

 K. Right to Appeal

+The pupil shall have no right of appeal from expulsion from the Charter School as the Charter School Board of Directors’ decision to expel shall be final.

 Parents/Guardians may appeal the expulsion decision of the Administrative Panel by making a written request and submitting it to the Board within fifteen (15) school days of the expulsion decision.
-The student will be considered suspended until a Board meeting is convened within ) days at which time the parent(s)/guardian(s) must attend to present their appeal.
+The student will be considered suspended until a Board meeting is convened [within thirty (30) days] at which time the parent(s)/guardian(s) (or student aged 18 or over) must attend to present their appeal.
 Reasonable accommodations will be made, and language support offered, for students and parents/guardians who wish to appeal.
+Following the appeal hearing, the Board will make a final decision based on the information presented at the appeal hearing by the parent(s)/guardian(s) (or student aged 18 or over) and information from the original expulsion hearing.
+The Director or designee will send written notice to the student or parent/guardian of the Board’s decision within seven (7) calendar days of the appeal hearing.
+The Charter School Board’s decision to uphold the administrative panel’s decision to expel shall be final.

+Parents/guardians may appeal the expulsion decision of the Administrative Panel by making a written request and submitting it to the Principal within ten (10) school days of the date of the written decision to expel.
+The student will be considered suspended until a Board meeting is convened within ten (10) school days of receipt of the written appeal.
+The parent(s)/guardian(s) must attend to present their appeal.
+Parents/guardians may request one continuance of up to ten school days.
+Reasonable accommodations will be made, and language support offered, for students and parents/guardians who wish to appeal.
 Following the appeal hearing, the Board will make a final decision based on the information presented at the appeal hearing by the parent(s)/guardian(s) and information from the original expulsion hearing.
-The Principal will send written notice to the student or parent/guardian of the Board’s decision within days of the appeal hearing.
-The Board’s decision to expel shall be final.
+The Principal or designee will send written notice to the student or parent/guardian of the Board’s decision within seven (7) calendar days of the appeal hearing.
+The Board’s decision to uphold the Administrative Panel’s decision to expel shall be final.
+If the Board overturns the expulsion, the pupil shall immediately be returned to his or her educational program.

 L. Expelled Pupils/Alternative Education

-guardians of pupils who are expelled shall be responsible for seeking alternative education programs including, but not limited to, programs within the County or their school district of residence.
+Parents/guardians of pupils who are expelled shall be responsible for seeking alternative education programs including, but not limited to, programs within the County or their school district of residence.
 The Charter School shall work cooperatively with parents/guardians as requested by parents/guardians or by the school district of residence to assist with locating alternative placements during expulsion.

 M. Rehabilitation Plans

+Students who are expelled from the Charter School shall be given a rehabilitation plan upon expulsion as developed by the Board of Directors at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
+The rehabilitation plan should include a date not later than one year from the date of expulsion when the pupil may reapply to the Charter School for readmission.

-Readmission
+N. Readmission